 1. Diwali

-Diwali which is celebrated through the varied cultures of the country with vigor and enthusiasm, irrespective of different religions and societies.
-It is the most spectacular festival of India.
 Autumn marks the arrival of this festival and the preparation for the same begins much in advance with people decorating their houses and exchanging gifts.
-Also known as the festival of lights, this festival is celebrated by decorating the houses with lights, clay lamps, and candles.
+Diwali, the festival of lights, this day is celebrated by decorating the houses with lights, clay lamps, and candles.

 2. Holi

-The arrival of spring in India is marked with the revelers covered in bright colored powder as they celebrate Holi.
-Usually falling in March, the festival of Holi brings with it the celebrations where the merrymakers wish each other Happy Holi by applying ‘gulal’ or colored powder on each other’s cheeks.
-Savories, dance, music, and food are the other highlights of this festival.
+The arrival of spring in India is marked with the revellers covered in bright-coloured powder as they celebrate Holi.
+Usually falling in March, the religious festival of Holi brings with it the celebrations where the merrymakers wish each other Happy Holi by applying ‘gulal’ or coloured powder on each other’s cheeks.
+Savouries, dance, music, and food are the other highlights of this day.
+Holi is considered to be one of the most important festivities among the famous 10 religious festivals in India.

 3. Dussehra